 Entrepreneurs: Billy Thompson and Randy Choi

-100% ultra-soft, lightweight, premium combed cotton for maximum comfort.
-The fully integrated underarm sweat pads provide a sleek and consistent look and feel.
+It used only premium combed cotton for maximum comfort that creates 100% ultra-soft and lightweight.
+A sleek and consistent look and feel are provided by the fully integrated underarm sweat pads.
 This barrier captures moisture and body heat released in the underarm area and releases vapor in its place.

 More from Shark Tank